 We are interested in estimating the heterogeneous treatment effects of chemotherapy varying by tumor size.
 The original trial analysis did not show any clinical improvement for chemotherapy, possibly because of its small sample size (Strauss et al., 2008).
 Some exploratory analysis, however, showed that tumor size might modify the treatment effect and that patients with larger tumor sizes may benefit more from the chemotherapy (Strauss et al., 2008, Speicher et al., 2015, Morgensztern et al., 2016).
-Thus, we formulate the HTE of interest to be $\tau{\omega}(X) = \varphi_1 + \varphi_2$ tumor size\ $+ \varphi_3$ (tumor size\), where tumor size\ standardizes tumor size by subtracting the mean 4.8 and dividing the standard error 1.7, and $\varphi = (\varphi_1, \varphi_2, \varphi_3)^T$ .
+Thus, we formulate the HTE of interest to be $\tau{\varphi}(X) = \varphi_1 + \varphi_2 \text{tumor size}^ + \varphi_3 (\text{tumor size}^)^2$, where tumor size standardizes tumor size by subtracting the mean 4.8 and dividing the standard error 1.7, and $\varphi = (\varphi_1, \varphi_2, \varphi_3)^T$.
 In the analysis, we include five covariates to adjust for in both samples: age, tumor size, sex, histology, and race, and we use generalized additive models for approximating the nuisance functions.
 Table 3 reports the covariate means by treatment group in the two samples.
 Due to treatment randomization, all covariates are balanced between the treated and the control in the trial sample.
 While due to a lack of treatment randomization, some covariates are highly unbalanced in the observational sample.
 It can be seen that older patients with smaller tumor sizes and histology are likely to choose a conservative treatment, on observation.
 Moreover, we cannot rule out the possibility of unmeasured confounders in the observational sample.
-To formulate the confounding function, possible unmeasured confounders include disease status at diagnosis, financial status, and accessibility to health care facilities that affect the decision of receiving adjuvant chemotherapy after surgery and clinical outcomes (Morgensztern et al., 2016, Speicher et al., 2015, 2017, Yang et al., 2016).
+To formulate the confounding function, possible unmeasured confounders include disease status at diagnosis, financial status, and accessibility to health care facilities that affect the decision of receiving adjuvant chemotherapy after surgery and clinical outcomes (Speicher et al., 2015, Yang et al., 2016, Morgensztern et al., 2016, Speicher et al., 2017).
 The linear confounding function $\lambda{\phi}(X)$ includes age, tumor size, gender, race, histology, Charlson co-morbidity score, income level, insurance coverage, and travel range to large health care facilities as predictors.